 1) Establish a significant presence on social media.

-Despite being an essential aspect of a life coach marketing plan, creating a social media profile is straightforward, requiring little maintenance.
+Despite being an essential aspect of a life coach marketing plan, creating a social media profile is straightforward and requires little maintenance.
 They can assist you in building an organic internet following while also allowing you to engage with your target audience.

 The traffic you produce on social media can also be directed to your life coaching website or blog, which can help you increase sign-ups.
 They are more inclined to trust you and book a consultation/session with you after becoming acquainted with you through your exciting material.